-Accounts receivable represent amounts due from customers and payment processors for services rendered.
+Accounts receivable represent amounts due from clients and payment processors for services rendered.
 The Company has an established process for aging, provisioning and writing-off its uncollectible accounts receivable.
 Within this process the Company aggregates accounts receivable to the pools of receivables of similar risk characteristics.
-The Company uses Provision Matrix methodology to estimate the allowance for credit losses on accounts receivable, which estimated credit loss is calculated based on how long a receivable has been outstanding (e.g., under 30 days, 30-60 days, etc.).
+The allowance for credit losses on accounts receivables is estimated based on how long a receivable has been outstanding (e.g., under 30 days, 30-60 days, etc.).
 For accounts receivable outstanding more than 90 days, the Company evaluates and assesses whether the loss reserve percentage requires adjustment for reasonable and supportable forecast of relevant economic factors.
-As of December 31, 2020, the Company's estimated credit losses on accounts receivable was immaterial.
+As of December 31, 2021, the Company's estimated credit losses on accounts receivable was immaterial.